Does Power Automate Work with Google Drive?

 As you can see, the steps for realizing Power Automate Google Drive to OneDrive migration are complex for people who are not computer experts.
 Therefore, there is an easier way for you to do the Google Drive to OneDrive migration which is using MultCloud, a professional cloud transfer service.
 Compared with Power Automate Google Drive to OneDrive, MultCloud is even better since it can give more functions rather than just file transfer:

 - Cloud Transfer: Transfer files from one cloud to another without uploading and downloading.

 - Cloud Sync: Sync files between clouds automatically with 10 sync modes.

-- Cloud Backup: Backup and restore the files from one cloud to another cloud easily.
+- Cloud Backup: Backup and restore files from one cloud to another cloud easily.

-- Share: Keep the shared links from/to others and allow others to upload without an account.
+- Share: Record the shared links from/to others and allow others to upload files without an account.

 - Remote Upload: Securely and directly download files from Torrent links or Magnet links to the cloud.

 With multiple Cloud Transfer, Cloud Sync, and Cloud Backup, you can automatically transfer, sync, and backup files from Google Drive to OneDrive on one platform.
 Besides, unlike Power Automate one template is only for fixed clouds, MultCloud functions can be used for the 30+ supported clouds such as SharePoint, Google Workspace, Google Photos, OneDrive for Business, and more.
 You can see how to make Google Drive to OneDrive transfer/sync/backup below.